tiliado/nuvola-user-doc/pages/4/pay_what_you_wish.md

 develop Nuvola further even though some obstacles may seem too demanding.
 By purchasing Nuvola, you told us:
 *"Don't give up, we appreciate your work."*

-**You should have received a licence key from Gumroad by now.**
+**You should receive two emails within a few minutes after your purchase but they might sometimes be delayed.**

-  * The key was sent to your email address registered at Gumroad.
-If you cannot see any email from Gumroad, please look into the spam folder as well.
+1. An email from Nuvola team "How to activate Nuvola application".
-  * You can also get the key from your [your Gumroad Library](https://gumroad.com/library).
+2. An email from Gumroad containing a receipt and **a license key**.

-  * You can consult the [Where is my purchase?](https://help.gumroad.com/11167-buyer-faq/where-is-my-purchase) page from Gumroad Help center.
+If you cannot see any email with the license key, please check your spam folder as well.
+Alternatively, the key should be available also in your [your Gumroad Library](https://gumroad.com/library) as specified in the [Where is my purchase?](https://help.gumroad.com/article/9-where-is-my-purchase) page from Gumroad Help center.
-  * If you still cannot find it, please [contact Tiliado support](mailto:support@tiliado.eu).
+If you still cannot find the license key, [contact Tiliado support](mailto:support@tiliado.eu).

-**You can now use the license key to activate Nuvola.**
+**Once you obtain the license key, you can activate Nuvola.**

   1. Update Nuvola flatpaks to the latest version.
 You can use GNOME/Ubuntu Software Center (3.22 or later) with the Flatpak plugin or you can use these two commands: